q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 <li><a href="{{site.url}}/2020/05/30/writing-a-deep-neural-network-from-scratch-on-python/">Writing a Deep Neural Network from Scratch on Python</a></li>
 <li><a href="{{site.url}}/2020/06/05/convolutional-neural-networks-from-scratch-on-python/">Convolutional Neural Networks from Scratch on Python</a></li>
 </ul>
 <p>For the production phase, it is always best idea to use frameworks but for the learning phase, starting from the scratch is a great idea.
-I also got suggestions from friends that, prof. Adrew Ng's contents drives us through the scratch but i never got chance to watch one.
+I also got suggestions from friends that, prof. Adrew Ng's contents drives us through the scratch but I never got chance to watch one.
 I am sharing a notebook and repository link also.
-On next blog i will try to do <strong>RNN</strong> from scratch.
+On next blog I will try to do <strong>RNN</strong> from scratch.
 Please leave a feedback, and if you find this good content then sharing is caring.
 Thank you for your time and please ping me on **[twitter](https://twitter.com/Quassarianviper)**.
 You can find all these files under <a href="https://github.com/q-viper/ML-from-Basics">ML From Basics</a>.</p>

 </div>
 </div>